dotnet/docs-maui/docs/ios/platform-specifics/index.md

 - Controlling whether row animations are disabled when the <xref:Microsoft.Maui.Controls.ListView> items collection is being updated.
 For more information, see [ListView row animations on iOS](listview-row-animations.md).
 - Setting the separator style on a <xref:Microsoft.Maui.Controls.ListView>.
 For more information, see [ListView separator style on iOS](listview-separator-style.md).
 - Controlling when item selection occurs in a <xref:Microsoft.Maui.Controls.Picker>.
 For more information, see [Picker item selection on iOS](picker-selection.md).
-- Controlling whether a `SearchBar` has a background.
+- Controlling whether a <xref:Microsoft.Maui.Controls.SearchBar> has a background.
 For more information, see [SearchBar style on iOS](searchbar-style.md).
 - Enabling the `Slider.Value` property to be set by tapping on a position on the `Slider` bar, rather than by having to drag the `Slider` thumb.
 For more information, see [Slider thumb tap on iOS](slider-thumb.md).
 - Controlling the transition that's used when opening a `SwipeView`.
 For more information, see [SwipeView swipe transition mode](swipeview-swipetransitionmode.md).
 - Controlling when item selection occurs in a `TimePicker`.
 For more information, see [TimePicker item selection on iOS](timepicker-selection.md).